Purchasing a home in Piedmont?

-Purchasing a home is intimidating for a lot of people, but with some up-front planning, it isn't all that confusing.
+Purchasing a home is intimidating for many people.
+However, with a bit of up-front planning, it's not very complex.

-I like to give buyers a road map of the whole deal so they'll understand exactly what to expect.
+I like to give buyers an overview of the whole deal so they understand exactly what to expect.

 Here are my nine steps to buying a home.